-3. Remove the brisket to a 6.5 quart slow cooker to rest and add the next five ingredients to the pan (add a little more olive oil if the pan looks dry).
-Sauté for five minutes, or until the vegetables are starting to brown.
+3. Remove the brisket to a 6½-quart slow cooker to rest and add the next 5 ingredients to the pan (add a little more olive oil if the pan looks dry).
+Sauté for 5 minutes, or until the vegetables are starting to brown.

-4. Add the tomato paste and cook for one minute, stirring to mix well.
+4. Add the tomato paste and cook for 1 minute, stirring to mix well.
 Add the flour and cook another minute, stirring well.
-Add the red wine and cook for 2 minutes, stirring often, or until the alcohol smell has cooked off.
+Add the red wine and cook, stirring often, for 2 minutes or until the alcohol smell has cooked off.